Springtime in South Georgia, Falklands and Antarctica - 22 Days - $13,999

 Single Supplement And Child Policy

-For those travelling solo who would like their own cabin, the single supplement is 1.7 times the cost of a single berth, please contact us for details.
-However, there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who would like their own cabin, the single supplement is 1.7 times the cost of a single berth.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

-Children aged 10 years old or over are welcome.
+Children aged 10 years old or over are permitted on this trip.
 There isn't any concession on pricing.
 Please contact us for details.

 Includes